-When we last published, we commented that we were aware that Saba Capital had been buying through accounts with both JPMorgan Chase and Société Générale, and it was possible that most, if not all, of the shareholdings attributed to these two were in fact Saba Capital.
+When we last published, we commented that we were aware that Saba Capital had been buying through accounts with both JPMorgan Chase and Société Générale, and we think it is likely that most, if not all, of the shareholdings attributed to these two were in fact Saba Capital.
 Saba subsequently declared its stake at 25.1% as at 29 January 2025, prior to the vote, at which point a significant chunk of its stake was still held through other nominees, but this is no longer the case.